dtpearl/Project0/README.md

 ## HTML

 - Use semantic tags <head> <header> <body> etc. to set out the HTML document.
-- Use appropriate class names and ids to style elements with CSS and manipulate with JavaScript.
+- Use appropriate class names and IDs to style elements with CSS and manipulate with JavaScript.

 ## CSS